 Fuzzy set theory has been extensively and successfuly considered for classifier fusion.
-The use of fuzzy connectives to combine the outputs of the component classifiers of an ensemble was first proposed in [23].
-Since then, many different fuzzy aggregation operators have been considered in the specialized literature [11], [12], [24].
+The use of fuzzy connectives to combine the outputs of the component classifiers of an ensemble was first proposed in [24].
+Since then, many different fuzzy aggregation operators have been considered in the specialized literature [11], [12], [25].
 In [12] the accuracy of some of them was compared to that of seven of the usual crisp (i.e., non-fuzzy) aggregation operators when considered as combination operators for Boosting classifier ensembles.
 The conclusions drawn from that experimentation were that fuzzy combination methods clearly outperformed non-fuzzy ones.

 Besides, some other works have extended the classifier fusion scope and have proposed some techniques which show some similarities with our new proposal.
-On the one hand, Bulacio et al. [25] introduced a hybrid classifier selectionfusion strategy, considering Sugeno's fuzzy integral as combination method and a greedy heuristic for the ensemble member selection.
-On the other hand, Lu and Yamaoka [26] introduced a fuzzy combination method specifically designed for a hybrid ensemble of three classifiers which shows the novel characteristic of allowing the user to incorporate human expert knowledge on the bias of the component classifiers.
+On the one hand, Cococcioni et al. [13] introduced probably the first and the only proposal where a fuzzy system, specifically a first-order TSK fuzzy system, is considered to combine the outputs of a MCS.
+In addition, Bulacio et al. [26] proposed a hybrid classifier selection-fusion strategy considering Sugeno's fuzzy integral as combination method and a greedy heuristic for the ensemble member selection.
+On the other hand, Lu and Yamaoka [27] introduced a fuzzy combination method specifically designed for a hybrid ensemble of three classifiers which shows the novel characteristic of allowing the user to incorporate human expert knowledge on the bias of the component classifiers.
 This is done by means of an additional refinement module based on a FRBS comprised by Mamdani-type fuzzy rules.
 In this way, contrary to the FRBCS-CM proposed in the current contribution, Lu and Yamaoka's fuzzy combination method does not make use of fuzzy rules but of a complex fuzzy reasoning process where the following components are considered: a linguistic partition for the ensemble members' outputs, a fuzzy aggregation of their membership degrees and a defuzzification method to modify them, and a new (crisp) aggregation for each class in order to take the final MCS decision corresponding to the largest aggregated class membership value.

 As said, the latter procedure can be complemented by expert-defined fuzzy rules to adjust the importance of the decisions taken for each class according to the nature of the component classifiers.
 Hence, a FRBS is used as a refinement module for the fuzzy combination method decisions.
-Nevertheless, this strategy shows several problems such as its specificity to the consideration of a simple three-classifier ensemble, its highly complex structure composed of two different nature fuzzy reasoning modules, the need of manually defining the fuzzy rules in the refinement module (which could be feasible when using a very small number of component classifiers - only three- but not with dealing with a more usual larger number.
+Nevertheless, this strategy shows several problems such as its specificity to the consideration of a simple three-classifier ensemble, its highly complex structure composed of two different nature fuzzy reasoning modules, the need of manually defining the fuzzy rules in the refinement module (which could be feasible when using a very small number of component classifiers only three- but not with dealing with a more usual larger number.
 In fact, the FRBSs considered in their experimentation are only composed of a single rule with three inputs as well as the authors mention they were not able to incorporate expert knowledge to the Bayesian component classifier), and the impossibility to perform classifier selection (which of course is not required in the simple ensemble structure considered).